 User:Chris collman/godaddy HELP

-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Chris collman/godaddy HELP.
+Note: You are currently viewing documentation for Moodle 2.4.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Chris collman/godaddy HELP.

 This is a subpage.
 I keep forgetting the tricks to create a fresh install on a GoDaddy account.
 I do not recommend GoDaddy, but I have to work with what I am given.
 While I wait forever for GoDaddy to load